dashpay/docs/masternodes/maintenance.rst

 4. Sign the ProRegTx transaction
 5. Submit the signed ProRegTx transaction

-Step 1 is performed on the masternode directly.
-Steps 2, 3 and 5 can be carried out either on your masternode or in the Dash Core wallet.
+Steps 1 and 2 are performed on the masternode directly.
+Steps 3 and 5 can be carried out either on your masternode or in the Dash Core wallet.
 Signing the transaction in step 4 must be done using the wallet holding the private key to the 1000 Dash collateral.
+Note that all functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
+Until then, the masternode will continue to function in compatibility node, and all DIP3 related functions, such payments to a separate address or percentage payments to operators, will not function.

 This documentation describes the commands as if they were entered in Dash Core by opening the console from **Tools > Debug console**, but the same result can be achieved on a masternode by entering the same commands and adding the prefix ``~/.dashcore/dash-cli`` to each command.

 Software update